PlanBGamestudios/planb-changelogs/README.md

 ###0.3
 ####Added
-- New and improved water mesh with higher details.
+- New and improved water mesh with higher details
-- Several new image effects and additions to the map.
+- Several new image effects and additions to the map
-- The player is now able to swim.
+- The player is now able to swim

 ####Removed
-- Removed invisible walls.
+- Removed invisible walls

 ###0.2
 ####Added
 - New level.
 - Ocean.
 - Attackable NPC prototypes.
-- Invisisble walls to prevent the player from exiting the world.
+- Invisisble walls to prevent the player from exiting the world

 ####Removed
-- Old map.
+- Old map
-- Tutorial level.
+- Tutorial level

 ###0.1
-- First release of the game featuring a huge test world to explore.
+- First release of the game featuring a huge test world to explore
-- Small weapon arsenal.
+- Small weapon arsenal
-- Vehicles.
+- Vehicles
-- Tutorial level.
+- Tutorial level

 > This was the first version of the game.
 Nearly all assets of this state have been replaced as of now!